+When you were a kid, what did you wish to be when you grew up?
 Growing up is a never ending quest.
 I call it a quest because it comforts me to believe that I am moving forward in this endeavor of my own free will.
 It makes me feel empowered to think that I have a purpose to fulfill.
 My expectations of what life is like a few years ahead are always viewed with great anticipation.
-It drives me to think that in a few years this or that will be better, great, interesting, etc. Looking back to compare how my reality now days differs from what I thought back then is always different, of course, but not necessarily better or worse, just different.
-For one, My ultimate desire as a grown up was to be a mom and stay home taking care of my family, but a modern family as I had, expected me to have a career and drove me to work on something before I thought about settling down.
-In that regard, when I was a kid, I used to wish I could be a Catholic Priest, a Fighter Pilot or a Spy.
+Those expectations drive me to think that in a few years this or that will be better, great, interesting, etc. Looking back to compare how my reality now days differs from what I thought back then is always different, of course, but not necessarily better or worse, just different.
+For one, My ultimate desire as a grown up was to be a mom and stay home taking care of my family, but the very modern family I had expected me to have a career and also drove me to work on something before I thought about settling down.
+In that regard, following their advice, when I was a kid I used to wish I could be a Catholic Priest, a Fighter Pilot or a Spy.

 I have no idea why I wanted to be a priest, I liked the way they wore their long black cassocks through the beautiful background settings of The Vatican.
 There was no desire to perform the duties of a Priest I just wanted to be one so I could look like one.
 I much preferred their long robes to that of the plain skirts and white blouses of the nuns I knew and being a girl, I didn’t think they were pretty at all, so I wanted to look distinguished instead.
 Obviously, in reality I couldn’t be any further from that picture in my mind as a seven year old girl.
 I now find it an adorable thought because back then I had no idea what I was wishing for, nor was I framed by gender expectations either.